 The village is small and can all be explored on foot, toddlers will manage wandering around before a nap time, without having too tired of feet.
 It’s a lovely hidden gem just out the outskirts of Sheffield to spend a few relaxing hours.

-For more blogs on the countryside, read our day in Eyam visiting National Trust Eyam Hall, our walk at Longshaw Estate and Padley Gorge, or 6 beautiful countryside walks for families.
+For more blogs on the countryside, read our day in Eyam visiting National Trust Eyam Hall, our walk at Longshaw Estate and Padley Gorge, and 6 beautiful countryside walks for families.